 When a magnet is placed in the correct location the transmitter will sound a tone (heard on a suitable receiver) for approximately 1 second.
 The magnet must be held in place until the continuous tone turns itself off, then moved away permanently.
-If the magnet is not held in place for long enough for the tone to turn it's self off or not moved away fast enough after the tone has turn it's self off the turn off sequence is aborted.
+If the magnet is not held in place for long enough for the tone to turn it's self off (ie 'talk back radio feature) or not moved away fast enough after the tone has turned it's self off the turn off sequence is aborted, and the TX will stay "on".